airladon/ThisIGet/README.md

 >> If it still doesn't work, then do this
 `sudo installer -pkg /Library/Developer/CommandLineTools/Packages/macOS_SDK_headers_for_macOS_10.14.pkg -target /`

-#### Virtual env
+#### Setup and Start Python Virtual environment
 ```
 python3 -m venv env
 source env/bin/activate
 pip install -r requirements.txt
 ```
-Start sublime after starting the virtual environment

 ### Install Node packages
 ```
 npm install
 ```

+### Editors
+If using sublime as an editor, you would start it after starting the python virtual environment and installing the npm packages.

 ### Setup local environment variables

 Local environment variables are used for
-* Sending emails (like password reset emails) from the app
+* Email settings for sending emails (like password reset emails) from the app
 * Defining which database to connect to
 * Running flask database migrations
 * Running flask locally (though recommended to use a container to run flask normally)